mkontani/haribote-config-server/README.md

 [![GitHub](https://img.shields.io/github/license/mkontani/haribote-config-server)](https://github.com/mkontani/haribote-config-server/blob/master/LICENSE)

 🏢 Simple configurable multi process web server.

-For each server, you can set routing by request method and path.
+For each server, all you do is defining request routing and corresponding to response.

 You can easily up multi server processes by just only editing configfile.